 We are living in a society that is at once rapidly changing and stubbornly rooted in a history in which differences in race, ethnicity, gender identity and expression, sexual orientation, and other characteristics define opportunities and shape experiences and outcomes for individuals and communities.
 This tension is continuously displayed and amplified by our growing dependence upon technology and social media that can both unite and divide us.
 With just one click, people can easily organize and bring massive attention to any issue!
-In these turbulent times, it is important to use current events to drive home Diversity, Equity, and Inclusion (DEI) in our teams and workforces.
+In these turbulent times, it is important to use current events to drive home in our teams and workforces Diversity, Equity, and Inclusion (DEI) using current events.

 Approach Your Training Like a Brand Building Exercise

 For equity, respect, and inclusion to weave into the fabric of the culture, it cannot just be a one-and-done exercise.
 For too long, many companies regarded training as a check the box requirement, which was trotted out once a year by a mid-level program manager.
 Sponsoring training in this way will certainly not integrate it into the social fabric of the workplace.